img-pro/bandwidth-saver/readme.txt

 == Fair Use Policy ==

-Managed mode includes storage and bandwidth limits per plan tier.
-Storage refers to total cached image weight in CDN storage — it does not include HTML, CSS, JavaScript, or non-image files.
+Managed mode includes bandwidth limits per plan tier.
+Bandwidth resets monthly.

-If usage exceeds plan limits, we will contact you to discuss options.
+If bandwidth usage consistently exceeds plan limits, we will contact you to discuss options.
 The Self-Hosted option is recommended for sites needing unlimited growth.

 == Terms of Service ==